-Renovation of Oorani: A traditional drinking water system An average person walks 6 km per day to access water in rural India.
-This distance causes physical exertion, leads to numerous health issues, drudgery and instils pressure on the family to allocate one person to fetch water every day.
-This walk is due to the lack of water in the localities mainly caused due to poor maintenance and non-conservation of the Ooranis (traditional water ponds).
-To improve the situation of the rural community and to eliminate the physical exertion, the NRM team opted to restore 10 Ooranis in the Kancheepuram, Ramanathapuram, and Chengalpattu districts of Tamil Nadu.
-These Ooranis can hold 20,000 cu m to 25,000 cu m of water, benefitting more than 3,000 families in the districts.
+Renovation of Oorani: A traditional drinking water system

+An average person walks 6 km per day to access water in rural India and this distance causes physical exertion, leads to numerous health issues, drudgery and instils pressure on the family to allocate one person to fetch water every day.
+This walk is due to the lack of water in the localities mainly caused due to the poor maintenance and non-conservation of the Ooranis (traditional water ponds).
+To improve the situation of the rural community and to eliminate the physical exertion the NRM team took it upon themselves to restore 10 Ooranis in the Kancheepuram, Ramanathapuram, and Chengalpattu districts of Tamil Nadu.
+These Ooranis can hold 20,000 cum to 25,000 cum of water, benefitting more than 3000 families in the districts.

 The site-specific development interventions such as deepening, bund strengthening, supply channel clearance, construction of approach steps, renovation of filter wells, fencing, and construction of inlet/outlet with silt traps were provided at different locations based on the demands.
 Additionally, solar lights were installed which ensured safe access during early mornings and in the evening.
 Plantation activity was also incorporated around the facility to increase the green cover, supporting the biodiversity and overall aesthetic of the Oorani.
-Gratitude & Resilience for a new world #GreenMission Hand India | Annual Report 2020-21 #GreenMission Case Study Integrated Tribal Development in a Green Pathway #GreenMission